 In the last few weeks of wedding planning, stress levels often peak as unexpected issues and expenses arise.
-Though the bride and groom try their hardest to stick to a budget, plans are often sabotaged by overlooked needs and extras.
-Considering a wedding can set the betrothed couple back $31,000 according to the 2014 average, there’s not much wiggle room for budgeting mistakes.
+Though as hard as you try to stick to a budget, plans are often sabotaged by overlooked needs and extras.
+Considering a wedding can in New Jersey averages around $29,000, there’s not much wiggle room for budgeting mistakes.
 Plan ahead by making space for these important (and often hidden) wedding costs from consumer expert, Andrea Woroch.

 4. Photo prints and album.
 Even though you paid the photographer in full and even pre-ordered your wedding album, you’re likely going to want to print favorite images for yourself and for friends and family.
-This will run you hundreds of dollars so skip the professional service.
-Instead, print pictures or albums for family from sites like Snapfish and use coupon codes from CouponSherpa.com to save anywhere from 30 to 60%.
+This will run you hundreds of dollars, so you may want to skip the professional service.
+Instead, print pictures or albums for family from sites like Snapfish and use coupon codes from CouponSherpa.com to save anywhere from 30% to 60%.
 Give it as a gift for a birthday or holiday so it doubles as a present!

 7. Welcome bag delivery.
 Such goodie bags a great way to greet guests who traveled long distances to celebrate your wedding.
 But beware, many hotels charge a fee for delivery—up to $7 per bag.
 During the booking process, negotiate a reduced delivery charge or request the front desk hand out welcome bags during check in.
 If all else fails, ask family, friends or your bridal party to make the deliveries on your behalf.